Tight Bounds for The Price of Fairness: Upper Bounds for The Price of Proportional Fairness

-Finally, as BFT (2011) have noticed, the price of proportional fairness is relatively small when $n$ is small.
+Finally, as BFT (2011) have noted, the price of proportional fairness is relatively small when $n$ is small.
 In particular, for $n=2$, which corresponds to the Nash Bargaining two-player game setting, the BFT bound is 8.6\%.
-In that regard, we note that for $n=2$, our bound for POF is 6.7\%, an improvement of 22\% over the BFT bound, as shown in Figure \labelcref{fig:diff}.
+Our results strengthen BFT (2011) observation.
+Indeed, as shown in Figures \labelcref{fig:pfequal} and \labelcref{fig:diff}, for $n=2$ the POF for our bound is 6.7\%, an improvement of 22\% over the BFT bound.